Preview Changes will not be visible to customers until published.

 Go to Report and tap on the little + in the top right corner.
 Once you have set the filters (vehicle, workplace, date, trip type, and odometer) at the top of the page, you will see a report preview where your odometer inconsistencies will be highlighted.
 Make a note of inconsistent readings and continue to Settings > Odometer readings to edit them.

 Yes, it is technically possible to create a report without fixing an inconsistency.
-The inconsistency will not be highlighted on the generated and saved report, but if you choose to have the odometer shown on your report and you look more closely at the odometer for the trip following the inconsistent reading, then you will be able to see the inconsistency.
+The inconsistency will not be highlighted on the generated and saved report.
+Still, if you choose to have the odometer shown on your report and look more closely at the odometer for the trip following the inconsistent reading, then you will be able to see the inconsistency.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.